Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch03_Parallel_and_perpendicular_lines.md

 The same proof applies for the other three pairs of alternate interior angles.

 (Teorema de los ángulos alternos externos)
-**Alternate exterior angles theorem**: Two parallel lines that are intersected by a transversal, have their alternate exterior angles congruent.
+**Alternate exterior angles theorem**: two parallel lines that are intersected by a transversal, have their alternate exterior angles congruent.

 > Proof of the alternate exterior angles theorem
 >